kahisfz/Windows-2012-106-server-replication/README.md

 Replication should be normal

-They’re you go….Hyper-V replication configured between two workgroup computers.
+Congratulations….
+You have completed Hyper-V replication configured between two workgroup computers.
+In case of any issue/query please let me know.